 Color, paint, and create ghoulish projects with your favorite sidekick.
 These adorably wicked crafts help keep little hands busy and will fill your house with on-theme decor.
 Drop your child’s creations off on your friend’s and family’s front porches to spread the monstrous mood!

 6. Visit a Local Candy Store

 We can’t think of a better way to spend Halloween than at a local candy shop.
 Head to Hammond’s Candies, Rocky Mountain Chocolate Factory, or Deiter’s Chocolates and bring home all your child’s favorite sugary sweets.
-If you head to Hammond’s, be sure to wear a costume.
-They will be offering 15% off all of their products to kids and parents who are dressed up for the special day!

 7. Hit Up Some Spooky Events

 This year, there are a ton of family-friendly events that are taking place around the state.
 Watch Hocus Pocus at the Marjorie Park screening in Greenwood Village, head to Chatfield Farms and get lost in the corn maze, or attend the BOOnion Station Trick-or-Treat Parade.

 8. Find New Ways to Make it Special

 Trick-or-treating is just part of the fun.
 Take your Halloween traditions to the next level by rallying your neighbors for a costume bike parade.
 Each kid can bring goodie bags filled with candies or favors to hand out to the group.
 You can even end the night with a costume contest or a DIY haunted house.